The Hubble PanCET program: Transit and Eclipse Spectroscopy of the Strongly Irradiated Giant Exoplanet WASP-76b: Analysis Interpretation

 \subsection{Strong metal absorbers in STIS G430L spectrum}

 The WASP-76b spectrum shows a steep slope in the G430L spectrum.
-To understand the origin of unexpected excess transit depth, we first performed PLATON isothermal equilibrium-chemistry retrieval.
-The best-fit PLATON model is plotted (red) in Fig. \ref{fig:transit_phoenix} which has a $\chi^2_{\nu}$ of 2.28.
-In other hot Jupiters, the STIS blue part of the spectrum has been used to probe the Rayleigh scattering in the atmosphere as it usually exhibits larger transit depths and slopes down into longer wavelengths.
-However, 0.3 to 0.4 $\mu m$ of WASP-76b spectrum shows a much steeper slope comparing to the rest of the spectrum which means one continuous Rayleigh scattering slope can not sufficiently explain the observed spectrum.
-Indeed, to fit the data between 0.3 and 0.4 micron in the STIS G430L band, PLATON needs a scattering slope parameter of $\sim$9 (Fig. \ref{fig:platon_corner}) which is not physical comparing to a Rayleigh scattering slope parameter of 4.

-The second retrieval framework we used is ATMO \citep{amundsen14, drummond16, goyal17, tremblin15, tremblin16}, which has been widely used before for retrieval analyses of transmission \citep{wakeford17} and emission \citep{evans17} spectra.
-We performed a cloud-free free-element equilibrium-chemistry retrieval with free abundance of specific species (C, O, Na, Ti, V, Fe) and a fitted TP profile (Fig \ref{fig:TP_transit}).
+In other cooler hot Jupiters, the STIS blue part of the spectrum has been used to probe the Rayleigh scattering in the atmosphere as it usually exhibits larger transit depths and slopes down into longer wavelengths.
+However, 0.3 to 0.4 $\mu m$ of WASP-76b spectrum shows a much steeper slope compared to the rest of the spectrum which means one continuous Rayleigh scattering slope can not sufficiently explain the observed spectrum.
+To understand the origin of unexpected excess transit depth, we performed retrieval analysis with ATMO \citep{amundsen14, drummond16, goyal17, tremblin15, tremblin16}, which has been widely used before for retrieval analyses of transmission \citep{wakeford17} and emission \citep{evans17} spectra.
+We performed a cloud-free free-element equilibrium-chemistry retrieval with free abundance of specific species (C, O, Na, Ti, V, Fe) and a fitted TP profile (\ref{transit_priors}).
 All other elements were varied with a single metallicity parameter.
-With the additional neutral iron opacity in the ATMO model compared to PLATON, ATMO is able to better fit the STIS blue part of the spectrum with a solar Fe abundance and the best-fit model has a $\chi^2_{\nu}$ of 1.94.
+ATMO is able to fit the STIS blue part of the spectrum with a solar Fe abundance and the best-fit model has a $\chi^2_{\nu}$ of 1.64.
 However, the first observed point extending from 0.29 to 0.37 $\mu m$ is still $\sim$2$\sigma$ higher than the ATMO model.